pooky-labs/smart-contracts/README.md

 ### Pooky Wallets
 - `EXEC_WALLET` - Multisig wallet owned by Pooky Executives team.
 - `TECH_WALLET` - Multisig wallet owned by Pooky Technical team.
-- `REWARD_SIGNER_WALLET` - Wallet which is stored securly on the backend, used to sign matchweek rewards.
+- `REWARD_SIGNER_WALLET` - Wallet which is stored securely on the backend, used to sign rewards.
 - `TimelockAdmin` - Timelock contract to set delay of 48h on transaction execution.
-Proposers for transactions will be `EXEC_WALLET` and `TECH_WALLET`.
-While transaction executors will be only `EXEC_WALLET`.
+Proposers for transactions will be `EXEC_WALLET` and `TECH_WALLET`, transaction executors will be restricted to `EXEC_WALLET`.

 ### Roles
 - `ProxyAdmin`